astrobatty/ceres/README.md

 # ceres

 __This version is built to extend the wavelength coverage of the FEROS pipeline!
-For installation instructions check this [README](https://github.com/astrobatty/ceres/blob/feros_extended_wavelength/feros/README.md).__
+For installation and other instructions, check this [README](https://github.com/astrobatty/ceres/blob/feros_extended_wavelength/feros/README.md)!__

 A set of pipelines and routines for echelle spectrographs.

 Authors: Rafael Brahm, Andrés Jordán, Néstor Espinoza.
 If you make use of this code, please cite [Brahm et al 2017](https://ui.adsabs.harvard.edu/#abs/2017PASP..129c4002B/abstract).

 # About the code
-The principal goal of CERES is the developement of fully automated pipelines for the reduction, extraction and analysis of echelle spectrograph data.
+The principal goal of CERES is the development of fully automated pipelines for the reduction, extraction and analysis of echelle spectrograph data.
 CERES currently counts with dedicated pipelines for 13 different instruments, which are included in the repository: APO3.5m/ARCES, CAHA2.2m/CAFE, CFHT3.6m/ESPaDONs, Euler1.2m/Coralie, DuPont2.5m/Echelle, MPG2.2m/FEROS, ESO1.0m/FIDEOS, ESO3.6m/HARPS, KECK10m/HIRES, MAGELLAN6.5m/MIKE, MALLEGAN6.5m/PFS, NOT2.5m/FIES, PUC0.5m/PUCHEROS.
 These processing recipes can be used as a reference for developing pipelines for new instruments.
-A detailed decription of the structure and performance of these pipelines can be found in [Brahm et al 2017](https://ui.adsabs.harvard.edu/#abs/2017PASP..129c4002B/abstract).
-The standard output of the pipelines is a fits cube with the optimally extracted, wavelength calibrated and instrumetal drift corrected spectrum for each of the science images.
+A detailed description of the structure and performance of these pipelines can be found in [Brahm et al 2017](https://ui.adsabs.harvard.edu/#abs/2017PASP..129c4002B/abstract).
+The standard output of the pipelines is a fits cube with the optimally extracted, wavelength calibrated and instrumental drift corrected spectrum for each of the science images.
 Additionally, CERES includes routines for the computation of precise radial velocities and bisector spans via the cross-correlation method, and an automated algorithm to obtain an estimate of the atmospheric parameters of the observed star.

 # Usage
 In order to run one of the pipelines, you have to be in the CERES directory where the pipeline for the instrument of interest lies and run the corresponding: